klystrn/TheTeaShop/README.md

 7. Notion
     - We utilised Notion as a project management tool, making use of their Kanban board and Timeline visuals to track our progress and keep each other updated on individual task progress
     - Notion was also used for our lecturer to check-in on our progress from Day 1 and ensure constant and consistent progress

-## Team Contributions ##
-### Jerel ###
-- Focused mainly on the front-end aspect of the website
-- Tested and worked on responsiveness of TTS v2

-### Reginald ###
-- Focused mainly on the back-end aspect of the website
-- Implemented and tested APIs
-- Wrote README.md and relevant descriptions
-- Wrote the write-ups necessary for the website content (e.g. product descriptions, about us, environmental resposibility, etc)

 ## Design ##
 ### Colour Scheme ###